sharkdp/fd/README.md

     -d, --max-depth <depth>       Set maximum search depth (default: none) -t, --type <filetype>...
 Filter by type: f(ile), d(irectory), (sym)l(ink) -e, --extension <ext>...
-Filter by file extension -x, --exec <cmd>...
-Execute a command for each search result -E, --exclude <pattern>...
+Filter by file extension -x, --exec <cmd>              Execute a command for each search result -E, --exclude <pattern>...
 Exclude entries that match the given glob pattern -c, --color <when>            When to use colors: never, *auto*, always -j, --threads <num>           Set number of threads to use for searching & executing